With the high prices at pump, we understand the need to save a few dollars on gas.

 Find the lowest gas prices

 Naturally frugal drivers already know which gas stations have the best prices –a penny here and there can add up.
-Start by using the CAA Gas Prices tool, which allows motorists to get frequent updates on what the price is at the pump and how it’s trending.
 We also have a Driving Costs Calculator for new and used vehicles.
-By choosing the make, model and annual average kilometres driven, you can get a better understanding of the ongoing costs of vehicle ownership.
+By choosing the make, model and annual average kilometres driven, you can better understand the ongoing costs of vehicle ownership.

 Plan your route to make the most of your tank